HATTIE X CHUKAR

 Hattie's 2021 litter produced some promising pups and we have been receiving great reports of her pups abilities on wild birds.
 One of her pups scored a Natural Ability Prize one 112 at only 4 months old.

 Hattie easily completed her Utility test with a score of 198/204 Prize one at just over 2 years old.
-She will attend the Invitational in 2022 in New Mexico.

 (Salty Pete V Rahnhaus NAI UTI X Hunhaven Belle Star NAIII UTII)